erichamers/dotfiles/README.md

 To run the scripts, all you need to do is execute `./pull.sh` to pull all the config files from their respective folders , then run `./push.sh` to push it to github and `./install.sh` to install all the files in their respective folders.

+The installation will also include the tasks on crontab to execute pull and push daily.

+You can configure the scheduling by editing the `crontab` file in the config directory and you also need set the user in the `install.sh` script and run it with sudo.

 **Current environment:**

 ![workspace](https://i.imgur.com/bb9ASRb.jpg)